timoniko/PR-Text-To-Audio-Retrieval/README.md

 ## Setting up the environment
-To set up the environment, refer to [original repo](https://github.com/OptimusPrimus/salsa) and follow the instruction of the corresponding section,but with updated  ```environment.yaml``` file.
+To set up the environment, refer to [original repo](https://github.com/OptimusPrimus/salsa) and follow the instruction of the corresponding section, but with updated  ```environment.yaml``` file.

 ## Baseline Run